risc0/risc0/website/api/getting-started.md

 1. [Write an application for the RISC Zero zkVM][zkvm-quickstart].
 2. [Generate proofs for your zkVM application][bonsai-quickstart].
-3. [Integrate your proofs into on-chain applications][foundry-template].
+3. [Integrate your proofs into on-chain applications][bonsai-on-eth].

 ```mermaid